Beetles and Warehouse Beetles feed in a wide variety of

 to as "pantry pests".

 pests contaminate more food than they consume.
-They do

 not bite or sting people or pets, nor do they feed on or damage the

 all dried food products are susceptible to insect infestation,

 especially products that have been opened.
 Importantly, pantry pests